adithyacd/AI-Powered-Chatbot-/README.md

-# Intelligent Hybrid Chatbot with General and Document-based Q&A
+#Chatbot with General and Document-based Q&A

 This project is an intelligent chatbot that provides answers to general questions as well as document-specific queries based on user-uploaded files.
 It integrates two powerful components: